MRCardoso/git-code/topics/remote.md

 ## Topic remote
 ```
-are url for a remote repository,
-where your push and pull are used
+	Are url for a remote repository, where your push and pull are used
 ```
 ### list all remote
 	git remote